 We all had a love hate relationship with Simon, but because of his honest assessments we all respected his opinion above all others.
 If a contestant got a good word from Simon they must have treasured that high for a while.
 The judges are responsible for giving us unique, one of a kind performers.
 Because it’s a competition, only the best can survive.

 In the beginning and true to this day, that’s what makes it worth watching.
 The talent is not cookie cutter, spit out of some random Dayton Ohio roadside assistance vehicle that gives us unoriginal, want-ta-bees.
 Because of the adept perceptiveness the judges show, we get the best.
 One thing for sure that American Idol brings us eager fans is the uniqueness of each participant.

 As a die hard American Idol fan I try never to miss a beat.
 While waiting for the new season to begin, I must keep myself entertained.
 I read the Idol news daily, although, I admit, with all the hubbub going into the last season (I can hardly say it) there just isn’t ever enough news to satisfy me.

 Since the Premier Season, millions like myself have been hooked on the whole genera of American Idol.
 While initially inspired by the British version known as Pop Idol, once the show was broadcast in the US and Americanized, the producers had no doubt they had a multi-million dollar success going for them.

-Not to be left behind, other countries started rising in popularity faster than the overhead cranes building them could keep up.
+Not to be left behind, other countries started rising in popularity faster than a drone from real estate photography Miami could fly up.
 American Idol morphed into China’s Super Voice Girls, Croatia’s Hrvatski Idol, Germany’s Deutshland Sucht Den Superstar, Asian Idol and the ultimate World Idol.
 A total of forty-six countries or regions had their Idol stage.